AmazingMonster/conceptrodon/docs/contents/metafunctions/sequnivore/typical_paste.doc.md

 ## Implementation

-`Sequnivore::TypicalPaste` first reduces the number of arguments via recursion.
+`Sequnivore::TypicalPaste` first reduces the number of parameters via recursion.
-When the number of arguments reaches one of the base cases, the function utilizes partial template specialization to extract variables from packed sequences and place them into the first sequence.
+When the number of parameters reaches one of the base cases, the function utilizes partial template specialization to extract variables from packed sequences and place them into the first sequence.

 A simplified version will be as follows: